Common name Cotton

 The local cotton industry has experienced a dip in fortunes and there is therefore an urgent need for us to adopt technologies and knowhow to turn around the fortunes of many of our smallholder farmers in areas such as Gokwe, Hurungwe, Karoi, Muzarabani, Dande and the lowveld-through the introduction of mechanisation from land preparation right through to harvesting, use of genetically prepared varieties which facilitate a reduction in the growing of dangerous chemicals and the growing of coloured cotton varieties with more lucrative markets.
 These will reduce and eventually eliminate the use of artificial dyes in the clothing industry, saving on many fronts, which include water consumption in the clothing industry.

-The iQFarmer Cotton Manual will introduce you to the value chain of cotton farming, covering:
+The iQFarmer Cotton Manual will introduce you to the value chain of cotton farming, and the cropping program will also give you a production cost analysis for decision making: